Adjective-Object/blog/posts/2016-03-12-setting-up-a-hydra-build-server.md

 As it turns out, you can install Hydra on top of Debian without much issue, so you can take advantage of the mature Debian packaging environment.

 1. Get the RPi foundation's
     [Minimal Raspberry Pi Image][min-pi-img]

 2. Install the Nix and Hydra dependencies.

+    ~~~ bash
     sudo apt-get install TODO
+    ~~~
 3. Download the Nix package manager and install it from source.

+    ~~~ bash
     git clone  [ TODO WRITE THIS PART ]
+    ~~~

     This'll take a while.
 Grab a beer and go watch your stories.

 4. Download and install hydra, following the
     [guide on the wiki][hydra-install-guide].